 - Playtoy structure will be updated – The wooden play structure has become outdated and will be replaced.

-Early estimates indicate that this project will cost approximately $300K.
-In addition to the district's investment, the PTSA will be investing $10K into the project to fund a digging/sensory garden.
+Early estimates indicate that this project will cost approximately $400K.
+In addition to the district's investment, the PTSA will be investing $10K toward the project to fund a digging/sensory garden.
 The project is scheduled to be completed by the summer of 2022.

 Functioning laptops for all students

-We are working to ensure all students at Bell have functioning laptops.
-Bell PTSA spoke at a recent LWSD School Board meeting and reached out to the district about the sub-par laptops provided to many Bell students (many are 5+ years old).
-The school board and district listened to our concerns and provided new computers to Bell students in January of 2021 (students with the oldest HP models and slowest processing times had the option of getting a new device).
+During remote learning, we advocated for all Bell students to be issued functioning laptops.
+Bell PTSA spoke at a LWSD School Board meeting and reached out to the district about the sub-par laptops provided to many Bell students (many were 5+ years old).
+The school board and district listened to our concerns and provided new computers to Bell students in January of 2021 (students with the oldest HP models and slowest processing times were provided new devices).

 Working with our legislators to make policy and legislative changes

-In addition to the advocacy work we are doing at the school and district level, we are also working at the state level with our legislators to make policy and legislative changes that will support WSPTA's top five legislative priorities.
+In addition to the advocacy work we are doing at the school and at the district level, we are also working with our legislators to make policy and legislative changes that will support WSPTA's top five legislative priorities.
 WSPTA's top five legislative priorities are as follows:

 - Increase Access to Nursing, Mental Health, and Social Emotional Learning Staff

 - Increasing Educational Equity by Closing the Digital Divide

 - Supports and Funding for Students with Disabilities and Their Families